 This book is an excellent read.
 I would recommend it for anyone who enjoys reading true accounts of people’s lives, detailed accounts of someone’s changing emotions and relationships, or logs of people’s travels.
-However, the story does contain drug and alcohol use, injury, and death; anyone sensitive toward any of these topics should consider reading another book or be prepared before joining April on her journey.
 I cannot recommend this book highly enough."
-Online Book Club

 “April takes strands of the ordinary in her nimble, adorned fingers and spins them into pure magic in the form of her words...
-Reading/ listening/ watching April in performance is like eating your favourite meal, curling up by a fire, like kissing a stranger... do yourself a favour and indulge in the ethereal, animated, wonderful world of April.”
-Rosana Rosli
+Reading, listening, watching April in performance is like eating your favourite meal, curling up by a fire, like kissing a stranger... do yourself a favour and indulge in the ethereal, animated, wonderful world of April.”

 “Easily one of the best books I have ever read.
 A Version of You grabs you from the very first sentence and takes you on an incredible journey.
 The prose have a richness and depth that are rarely seen.
 A definite must add to your bookshelf.”

 “April takes you on a journey of the soul with her stories and descriptions worthy of the finest poetry; leaving you craving the next words, laughs, cries, and bends in the realities of life.
 Whether you read her words yourself or listen to her beautifully accented, almost melancholy, voice tell its story, you won’t be disappointed.
 (Unless your disappointments are from the longing for such an interesting life of your own.)
-When you are finished with your own Version of You, don’t forget to stop and take in the Wildflower.”
-Mary Nichole Wilkinson
+When you are finished with your own Version of You, don’t forget to stop and take in her book of poetry, Wildflower.”

 “This book is a colourful rendition to April's world experience, each occurrence is described with the most extensive verbiage I have ever encountered!
 I found reading this book to be akin to a vacation in paradise, all within the comfort of my home.
 I felt moved by exciting and dramatic episodes of her life's journey.
 Her words shed light on a better way to perceive ourselves!